callummance/azunyan/README.md

 ### Rough installation notes for Ubuntu 16.04

 Follow the below steps if you want to manually build the project for development.
-If you wish to just run Azunyan, then the docker-compose section detailed lower down is recommended as it will save you a lot of setup effort.
+If you wish to just run Azunyan, then the Quick Run section detailed above is recommended as it will save you a lot of setup effort.

 ```bash
 sudo apt install golang-1.9 # This actually installs the go binary to /usr/lib for some reason so we will need to do a symlink